-A quick and simple guide on investment accounts for beginners.
+A quick and simple guide to investment accounts for beginners.

 Get financial security and stability by using an investment account to generate capital gains.
 There are many different ways to invest your money, financial institutions tailor different accounts to suit different investment classes.
 Read about the different types of investment accounts, the benefits and the risks.